danbz/aesthetic-programming/2-HavingFun/Readme.md

 ## 2.8 Mini_Exercise[2]: Geometric emoji
 **Objective:**
 - To experiment various geometric drawing's possibilites, especially on shapes and drawing with colors.
-- To reflect critically on emoji via the provided text on "Modifying the Universal"
+- To reflect critically on emoji via the provided text on "Modifying the Universal" and situate within the wider cultural context

 **To get some additional inspiration here:**
 - [Multi](http://o-r-g.com/apps/multi) by David Reinfurt